offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                      "m/z"
 ```

-A typical use-case for mass spectrometry is identifying the amino acid composition of non-ribosomal peptides: peptides produced outside of the ribosome, meaning that their amino acid composition can't be determined just by looking at the organism's DNA (genetic code).
-For example, given a sample containing multiple instances of the linear peptide NQY, the mass spectrometer will take each instance of NQY and randomly break the bonds that hold its amino acids together:
+A typical use-case for mass spectrometry is non-ribosomal peptide sequencing.
+Since the ribosome / genetic code isn't involved in the creation of the peptide, its sequence can't be determined just by looking at the organism's DNA.
+For example, given a sample containing multiple instances of the linear peptide NQY, the mass spectrometer will take each instance of NQY and randomly break the bonds in the chain that holds its amino acids together:

 ```{svgbob}
 N ---- Q ---- Y   "(NQY not broken)"